Lower Bounds on Learning Pauli Channels with Individual Measurements: Optimal Pauli channel tomography with non-adaptive strategies

-\end{theorem} At a first sight we can think that this Theorem is not comparable to Theorem~\ref{thm: GLB} since we give lower bounds on different parameters.
+\end{theorem} At a first sight we can think that this theorem is not comparable to Theorem~\ref{thm: GLB} since we give lower bounds on different parameters.
 However, if we ask the algorithm to only apply the channel once per step, we obtain an improved lower bound on the number of steps required for Pauli channel tomography using non-adaptive strategies.
 Moreover, it shows that the upper bound of \cite{flammia2020efficient} is almost optimal especially if we know that the additional uses of channels at each step are only required to make the algorithm resilient to errors in SPAM.
-Finally, the optimal complexity $\Theta\left( \frac{d^3}{\eps^2}\right)$ for Pauli channel tomography is quite surprising: We are ultimately interested in learning a classical distribution on $\mathds{P}_n \simeq[d^2]$ in $\TV$-distance which requires a complexity of $\Theta\left( \frac{d^2}{\eps^2}\right)$ in the usual sampling access model, so our model is strictly weaker than the usual sampling access model.
-Furthermore, the quantum state tomography problem has also an optimal copy complexity of $\Theta\left( \frac{d^3}{\eps^2}\right)$: this shows that adding an additional structure to the channel can make the optimal complexity of channel tomography smaller.
+Finally, the optimal complexity $\Theta\left( \frac{d^3}{\eps^2}\right)$ for Pauli channel tomography is surprising: We are ultimately interested in learning a classical distribution on $\mathds{P}_n \simeq[d^2]$ in $\TV$-distance which requires a complexity of $\Theta\left( \frac{d^2}{\eps^2}\right)$ in the usual sampling access model, so our model is strictly weaker than the usual sampling access model.
+Furthermore, the quantum process tomography problem has an optimal copy complexity of $\tilde{\Theta}\left( \frac{d^6}{\eps^2}\right)$~\cite{oufkir-sample-optimal}: this shows that adding an additional structure to the channel can make the optimal complexity of channel tomography smaller.

-\begin{proof} The construction on the family $\cF$ is similar to the construction in the proof of Theorem~\ref{thm: GLB}.
-We only need to add some constraints about the concentration of the means $\frac{1}{M}\sum_{x=1}^M g(\alpha_x)$ around their expectations for every function $g\in \cG$.
-To see what are the functions we need to consider in the set $\cG$, let us simplify the mutual information between $X$ and $I_1,\dots,I_N$ in the non-adaptive setting.
+\begin{proof}[Proof of Theorem~\ref{thm:LBNA}] The construction on the family $\cF$ is similar to the construction in the proof of Theorem~\ref{thm: GLB}.
+We only need to add a constraint about the concentration of the mean $\frac{1}{M}\sum_{x=1}^M g(\alpha_x)$ around its expectation for a function $g$ (defined in \eqref{set G}).
+Let us simplify the mutual information between $X$ and $I_1,\dots,I_N$ in the non-adaptive setting.
 Recall from Lemma~\ref{Upper bound on cond mutual info} that the mutual information can be upper bounded as follows:

 Since now we consider non-adaptive algorithms, this upper bound can be simplified: